 When meeting someone for the first time face-to-face, making a good first impression is key for establishing a trusting and meaningful relationship.

 The same is true for your email first impression.
 Whether you introduce yourself to someone you never met (cold email), after a short acquaintance, or through a 3rd party, you’d be smart to dedicate a few moments to thinking about how you’d want to present yourself.

-Set the tone:
+1. Set the tone:

 They are wrong.
-You have as many personas and faces as the amount of people you interact with.
-Just think of how your grandmother thinks of you as opposed to your next door neighbour (not to mention your MD).
+You have as many personas and faces as the number of people you interact with.
+Just think of how your grandmother thinks of you as opposed to your next-door neighbor (not to mention your MD).

 To simplify a complex matter, there are 4 key personas you should consider: